jptmoore/maniiifest/README.md

 { label: { en: [ 'Month' ] }, value: { en: [ 'October' ] } }
 .....
 ```
+More examples of parsing complex manifests and collections can be found [here](https://github.com/jptmoore/maniiitest).

 ## Scripts